Pancreatic cancer in dogs is a serious issue, even more so than several other types of dog cancer due to the way it manifests itself.

 There is still no single known cause for pancreatic cancer in dog breeds, unfortunately.
-However, the disease is very rare, with pancreatic cancer comprising only five percent of all forms of Cancer In Dogs.
+However, the disease is very rare, with pancreatic cancer comprising only five percent of all forms of cancer in dogs.

-This fact can perhaps be seen as a bit of a double-edged sword, though; the rarity of this Dog Cancer means that not very much is known about it.
+This fact can perhaps be seen as a bit of a double-edged sword, though; the rarity of this dog cancer means that not very much is known about it.

-Also, the Dog Cancer Symptoms associated with pancreatic cancer are rather non-specific, and can often be caused by all sorts of other diseases.
+Also, the dog cancer symptoms associated with pancreatic cancer are rather non-specific, and can often be caused by all sorts of other diseases.

-This, combined with the fact that the symptoms usually don't even show up until long after the Dog With Cancer has matured, means that many dogs with pancreatic cancer often don't even receive diagnosis or treatment until it's too late.
+This, combined with the fact that the symptoms usually don't even show up until long after the dog with cancer has matured, means that many dogs with pancreatic cancer often don't even receive diagnosis or treatment until it's too late.

 A dog suffering from pancreatic cancer could have any number of the following symptoms:

 Some dogs may also start to experience seizures after developing pancreatic cancer.
 Due to the damage done to the organ, blood may also be found in the dog's stool, and its skin might develop a somewhat yellow coloration due to an obstructed bile duct.

 The disease is incredibly difficult to treat, especially when given time to advance into its later stages, at which point most forms of surgery have little chance of doing much help.

 Gastrointestinal bypass surgery is an option, but for the most part it does nothing but provide short-term relief for the dog's pain.
 Drugs, radiation and chemotherapy may also be administered.